 In 2013 the MA was completely revamped to reflect the needs of students and acknowledges the very real demands of digital records.
 This has been very rewarding and has resulted in a number of joint teaching sessions, and the opportunity to extend both teaching and formal coursework structures and content.
 Additionally, I sit on the Board of Examiners, provide detail on the modules that I teach at the annual Options Fair, and assist with the submissions for the professional accreditation of the UCL course.

-I also teach a preservation session to the students on the Library and Information qualification in Term 1 and a further single session to the archive students during the Concepts and Contexts module in Term 2.
-I do not have any marking responsibility for these two sessions.
+I also teach a preservation session to the students on the Library and Information qualification in Term 1.
+I do not have any marking responsibility for this session.

 I provide two distinct teaching modules: